TVNPryde/Interview/README.md

 ### Additional

-I will try to add a basic authentication through Spring Security.
+I've added a basic authentication through Spring Security 6.0.1.
+The username is `Thanh` and  password is `Fyllo`.